material-foundation/material-remixer/README.md

 - **Strings**
 	- Example: Use a string Variable to easily try different options for a header.

-- **Lists**
-	- Remixer also supports setting a list of values a Variable can be set to.
+Remixer also supports setting a list of values a Variable can be set to.
 For example, a color Variable can be configured so that its value can only be changed to red, blue or yellow.

 ## Triggers